 In addition, students applying to LLUSM as well as to many other medical schools are required to have a recommendation from the PUC Medical Recommendations Committee (MRC).
-The MRC meets in October or November of each year to consider the medical school applicants.
-Prospective applicants should advise the secretary to the Academic Dean of their intentions by mid-October and supply a list of medical school addresses to which recommendation letters should be sent.
+Prospective applicants should advise the secretary to the Academic Dean of their intentions and supply a list of medical school addresses to which recommendation letters should be sent.

 There is a broad representation on the committee, representing input from different aspects of campus life.
 Most medical schools take the committee recommendation very seriously and consider this the most reliable recommendation.
 Prior to a meeting, each committee member will encourage input from each member of his/her department who has had contact with the students being evaluated.
 This information is brought to the committee and integrated into the evaluation.